-5. For small drug-related items, spray everything with Oxivir TB sanitizer until wet and let it stand for one minute.

-6. Work slowly and use the tongs to pick up all items requiring disposal.
+- 1. Put on personal protective equipment (PPE).
+Never risk exposure without PPE. - 2.
+Standard PPE consists of nitrile gloves, and an apron. - 3.
+Equipment includes disinfectant spray, one gallon zip lock freezer bags, heavy duty plastic trash bag a sharps/biohazard container, if needed, garden rake, shovel, scrub brush, Dawn dish detergent and a water source. - 4.
+For small drug-related items, spray everything with Disinfectant until wet and let it stand for 10 minutes. - 5.
+Work slowly and use a shovel to pick up all large items requiring disposal.
 Syringe needles are very fine and if they are bent you may puncture your hand.
 Do not kneel down.
-Place syringes into the sharps container.
+Carefully place syringes into the sharps container without touching the needle.
 Place everything else into one-gallon zip lock bags.
 Place all small bags into the larger trash bags for ease of transport.
 Deposit all bagged materials in an outside trash bin/dumpster.
-Don't take any waste inside except for the sharps container if you used one.

-7. When removing human waste, including vomit, spray the waste with Oxivir TB and wait one minute.
-Absorbent material may be used to congeal the waste for easier clean up.
-Scoop the waste into a onegallon zip lock bag.
-If any waste remains it must be washed off with Oxivir and water.
+Don't take any waste inside except for the sharps container if you used one. - 6.
+When removing human waste, including vomit, Absorbent material may be used to congeal the waste for easier clean up.
+Scoop the waste into a one-gallon zip lock bag.
+If any waste remains it must be washed off with soap and water.
 Place small bags into large trash bags and dispose.

-8. For large items such as clothing, bedding, or bags, put on nitrile gloves and use a garden rake to move the items around to look for hidden hazards like syringes.
-If liquids are encountered, put on the safety glasses and face shield.
+- 7. For large items such as clothing, bedding, or bags, put on nitrile gloves and use a garden rake to move the items around to look for hidden hazards.
 Pick the item up with the rake if possible and deposit it in an outside trash bin/dumpster.
-Don't pick up large items by hand unless you know for sure that they do not contain a hazard.

-9. When the clean up is done, stay by the disposal container and remove your PPE.
-Remove your face shield.
-If it is splashed or you think it might be contaminated, dispose of it.
-Remove and dispose of your apron and your nitrile gloves.
-If your face shield is clean, wash it and your safety glasses in detergent and water for reuse.
+Don't pick up large items by hand unless you know for sure that they do not contain a hazard. - 8.
+When the clean up is done, stay by the disposal container and remove your PPE.
+Remove your apron and place it in a garbage bag and label it as "contaminated".
+The apron needs to be deposited into an empty washing machine by itself and washed in hot water.